| Title: | Create Tables for Reporting Clinical Trials |

 default value for atable_longitudinal

-atable_options() # show all options atable_options('replace_NA_by' = 'no value') # set a new value atable_options('replace_NA_by') # return the new value
+atable_options() # show all options atable_options('replace_NA_by' = 'no value') # set a new value atable_options('replace_NA_by') # return the new valueatable_options() # show all options atable_options('replace_NA_by' = 'no value') # set a new value atable_options('replace_NA_by') # return the new value

 Does as the name implies.
-See also atable_options
+See also atable_options.

-atable_options('replace_NA_by') # show options atable_options('replace_NA_by' = 'foo bar') # set a new value atable_options('replace_NA_by') # show options atable_options_reset() # restore all defaults atable_options('replace_NA_by') # as before
+atable_options('replace_NA_by') # show options atable_options('replace_NA_by' = 'foo bar') # set a new value atable_options('replace_NA_by') # show options atable_options_reset() # restore all defaults atable_options('replace_NA_by') # as beforeatable_options('replace_NA_by') # show options atable_options('replace_NA_by' = 'foo bar') # set a new value atable_options('replace_NA_by') # show options atable_options_reset() # restore all defaults atable_options('replace_NA_by') # as before

 The packages provides functions for descriptive statistics and hypothesis tests, and arranging the results for printing.

-The main function is atable
+The main function is atable.
+See documentation there.

-Checks the output of function create_alias_mapping
+Checks the output of function create_alias_mapping.

 Alias_mapping |